ChristopherPubillones/ChristopherPubillones.github.io/resume.md

 Georgia Institute of Technology
 ===
-_Robotics and Computer Vision with Anki's Cozmo Robot (jan 2017 - May 2017)_
+_Robotics and Computer Vision with Anki's Cozmo Robot (Jan 2017 - May 2017)_

 **Collaborating with a partner to develop code in Python that uses Anki’s differential drive robot Cozmo**